BUSINESS VIDEO MASTERCLASS

 Many pages have only one or two engagements per 1,000 visitors.
 This is 0.1% or 0.2% engagement

-As soon as I adopted this Engagement Level approach to new video, I saw a 344% increase in engagement over a 6 week period.
+After I adopted this Engagement Level approach to new campaign with video, I saw a 344% increase in engagement over a 6 week period.

-Once I adopted this approach as a strategy, I saw a 4% overall site engagement level.
+Once adopted as an overall strategy, I saw a 4% overall site engagement level.

-This is a high figure, and proof that deploying actionable video work.
+This is a high figure, and proof that deploying actionable video works.

 I'd suggest you let Engagement be your measure of a pages effectiveness.